xuantiep/xdeb-org/content/post/using-ansible-setup-wireguard-vpn-server-debian-9.md

 ## Setting WireGuard up on macOS as a VPN client

 Update 2019-03-31: There is now a Wireguard client in the [macOS App store](https://itunes.apple.com/se/app/wireguard/id1451685025?mt=12).
 This makes the macOS setup even easier.
 Install the client, import the configuration file and you are up and running.

+The go command line version is also available and works equally well.

 Install via Homebrew.